 If you are considering replacing your furnace, contact W.F.
-Smith Heating and Air Conditioning to arrange an appointment with one of our gas furnace experts so that we can help you evaluate which option is best for you.
-Unlike some contractors who try to sell one system to every homeowner, we are happy to provide you with several options and help you calculate the expected annual savings to determine if the higher efficiency systems are worth the added investment based on your usage.
+Smith to arrange an appointment with one of our gas furnace experts so that we can help you evaluate which option is best for you.
+Unlike some contractors who try to sell one type of system to every homeowner, we are happy to provide you with several options and help you calculate the expected annual savings to determine if the higher-efficiency systems are worth the added investment based on your usage.

 W.F.
 Smith was great.
 They worked very professionally and neatly.
 They were extremely knowledgeable about the equipment and all specific HVAC practices.
 Would recommend them to the world!

-Variable speed or high efficiency furnace fans provide a reduction in the electric usage for both heating and air conditioning.
-The benefits of a variable speed fan are numerous, but the top two reasons to consider them are actually air conditioning related – better dehumidification and higher SEER (air conditioning efficiency).
-Systems with these fan upgrades typically qualify for rebates, including the PECO, EAP and/or manufacturer programs.
-If installing a zoned system, some manufacturer’s systems allow us to dial in exact air flow rates with a variable speed furnace to ensure optimal efficiency and quiet operation.
+Variable-speed or high-efficiency furnace fans use less electricity for both heating and air conditioning.
+The benefits of a variable speed fan are numerous, but the top two reasons to consider them are actually air conditioning –related – better dehumidification and higher SEER (air conditioning efficiency).
+Systems with these fan upgrades typically qualify for rebates, including the PECO, EAP, and/or manufacturer programs.
+If you’re installing a zoned system, some manufacturer’s systems allow us to dial in exact air flow rates with a variable-speed furnace to ensure optimal efficiency and quiet operation.

 How do I switch my heating system to natural gas?

 If you have natural gas in your home already, switching is relatively easy – just call us today to set an appointment with one of our gas heating experts.
 If you do not have gas yet, we can help you inquire with either PECO (suburbs) or PGW (city) to determine if natural gas is available to your home and the costs of bringing the gas service into your home.
 In many cases, the ROI of switching from oil or propane to natural gas can be just a few heating seasons.